NYCPlanning/labs-geojson2mvt/README.md

 geojson2mvt(filePath, options);
 ```
+Check out `/example` for a test project that you can try locally

 ##Options

 `rootDir` - string (required) - the filepath of the directory that will be the root of the file pyramid.
 It will be created if it doesn't exist.
+`bbox` - array (required) - array of lat/lon bounds like `[s,w,n,e]`
+`zoom` - object (required) - object with `min` and `max` properties for the desired zoom levels in the tile pyramid
+`layername` - string (required) - the name of the layer in the vector tile that the data will be stored in.
+When displaying data from an MVT, you must specify which layer to use.